 Tyler State Park

 A majestic forest of 100-foot-tall trees envelops a scenic 64-acre spring-fed lake, creating a beautiful East Texas retreat.
 Tyler State Park is a stunning recreational area located just north of the city of Tyler.
 Each fall, the park is a showcase of all the colors of the season, as the sweetgums, maples, dogwoods, oaks, and more adopt a dizzying array of yellows, reds, and oranges.
-While you can see all the shades of the season throughout the park, there are some spots you can’t miss.
+While you can see all the shades of the fall season throughout the park, there are some spots you can’t miss.
 Explore the Lakeshore Trail for awe-inspiring views of the lake and the colorful trees, then traverse the Whispering Pines Trail that takes you to a rock waterfall.
-Another great way to see the foliage is by renting a canoe or kayak and paddling to the center of the lake, where the view can’t be beat.
+Another great way to see the foliage is by renting a canoe or kayak and paddling to the center of the lake, where the view can’t be beaten.
+A hidden gem if you ask me, another great place for Fall colors near the Dallas Fort Worth area and makes for a great day trip!

-Fall is a short but sweet season here in Texas, it usually last two weeks from Thanksgiving weekend to first week of December.
-Last year we were in Japan caught a glimpse of last few fall leaves.
+Fall is a short but sweet season here in Texas, it usually lasts two weeks from Thanksgiving weekend to the first week of December.
+Last year we were in Japan caught a glimpse of the last few fall leaves.
 Thankful that we were able to experience these gorgeous colors at the Fort Worth Japanese garden this year.

 To quote French philosopher and journalist Albert Camus – “Autumn is a second spring when every leaf is a flower.”